 Early Demolition Contract

-The Early Demolition contract was awarded to DW White Construction of Acushnet.
-This work involves the demolition of buildings and other structures located on MBTA controlled property at nine separate locations in Middleborough, Taunton, Berkley, Freetown, Fall River, and New Bedford.
-Demolition site work includes asbestos and lead abatement; cutting/capping utilities; disposing of debris; backfill/grading/loam and seeding; and fencing.
-Fall 2020 is the projected completion date.
+The Early Demolition contract was awarded to DW White Construction of Acushnet and was completed in Fall 2020.
+This work involved the demolition of buildings and other structures located on MBTA controlled property at nine separate locations in Middleborough, Taunton, Berkley, Freetown, Fall River, and New Bedford.
+Demolition site work included asbestos and lead abatement; cutting/capping utilities; disposing of debris; backfill/grading/loam and seeding; and fencing.

 Fall River Secondary Line Construction

-This construction contract was awarded to Skanska DW White JV on May 11.
+This construction contract was awarded to Skanska DW White JV on May 11, 2020.
 Work on the Fall River Secondary will include track, stations, bridges, and a layover facility.
-Construction began Summer 2020 and is scheduled to take about 30 months to complete.
+Construction began Summer 2020 and is substantially complete.

 New Bedford, Middleborough, Signal and Communications Contract

-This construction contract was awarded to SCR Constructors JV on August 24.
-Work on the New Bedford Main Line to the Middleborough Secondary will include track, stations, bridges, a layover facility, and the signal and communications systems for all of Phase 1.
-Construction is scheduled to begin in fall 2020 and continue through 2023.
-Crews will be in Berkley, Fall River, Freetown, Lakeville, Middleborough, New Bedford, Raynham, and Taunton.
+This construction contract was awarded to SCR Constructors JV on August 24, 2020.
+Work on the New Bedford Main Line to the Middleborough Secondary includes track, stations, bridges, a layover facility, and the signal and communications systems for all of Phase 1.
+Construction began in fall 2020 and continues.

 To ensure safe and unobstructed service, the MBTA needs a cleared right-of-way.
-Because the Phase 1 tracks have seen very limited use, overgrowth has occurred.
-Tree cutting along the railroad corridor will be necessary for construction.
+Because the Phase 1 tracks have seen very limited use, overgrowth occurred and required tree cutting along the railroad corridor.
+Additional clearing may be anticipated in advance of revenue service.

-Contractors will be responsible for planning all necessary tree and vegetation removal.
+Contractors are responsible for planning all necessary tree and vegetation removal.
 The schedule will be shared with the corridor communities as the project progresses.
 To maintain the safety and efficiency of the railway, trees and heavy brush obstructing the right-of-way will not be replaced.

-The contractors will be required to prepare plans to manage and mitigate dust, noise, vibration and rodents during construction.
+The contractors are required to prepare plans to manage and mitigate dust, noise, vibration and rodents during construction.
 If you should experience any of these, or other issues during construction, please contact the project team at SouthCoastRail@dot.state.ma.us

 For any noise issues associated with construction work, please call the hotline at (774) 762-7000.
 This line will be answered Monday-Friday, between the hours of 7:00 AM and 3:30 PM (except holidays).
 All voicemails left outside of these hours will be received the following weekday.
 The project will respond to all calls.